ballerina-attic/module-ballerinax-azure.timeseries/README.md

 ## Module Overview

 The Azure Insights connector allows you to query Azure Time-series Insights through the REST API.
-It also allows you access metadata on environments along with querying for events and aggregates.
+It also allows you to access metadata on environments along with querying for events and aggregates.
 It handles OAuth 2.0 authentication.

 ## Azure Insights Operations

-The `ballerinax/azure.timeseries` module allows you to perform following operations,
+The `ballerinax/azure.timeseries` module allows you to perform the following operations.

 - Get all available environment meta data
-- Get Environment availability
+- Get environment availability
-- Get Environment metadata
+- Get environment metadata
 - Query environment for events
 - Query environment for aggregates